bosch-aisecurity-aishield/watchtower/README.md

 - For  running Watchtower in CLI or UI version, python3 and pip should be installed in the host system.
 - For running UI-Docker version, docker and docker-compose should be installed in the host system.
 > ⚠️ **Warning:**
-> As a security precaution when using the webapp or the Docker version, it is recommended to scan unknown/untrusted artifacts in a networkless Docker container on the host machine.
+> As a security precaution when using the webapp or the Docker version, it is recommended to scan unknown/untrusted artifacts in a an isolated network / isoldated Docker container.

 Cloning Watchtower repo